project-ocre/ocre-runtime/README.md

 4. After flashing, restart/reset your board to run the application.

-# Current Status
+## Current Status

-Project Ocre is a work in progress.
-Here is a list of what is currently implemented and planned:

-- [X] Core container execution
-- [X] Timer support
-- [X] Container Supervisor state machine
-- [ ] Ocre containerization image format
-- [ ] Inter container messaging
-- [ ] Networking APIs
-- [ ] Multi-threading
-- [ ] Support for WASI embedded APIs
+For the latest updates on the project's progress and upcoming features, please refer to the [Project Ocre Roadmap](https://lf-edge.atlassian.net/wiki/spaces/OCRE/pages/116490256/Project+Roadmap) page on our Wiki.

 ## Further Information
 For more detailed information about Ocre, please check out the docs at https://docs.project-ocre.org.
-Ocre documentation covers:

-* Detailed architecture of the Ocre runtime
-* Creating and managing Ocre containers
-* Integration guides and examples
-* API reference and specifications
-* Troubleshooting guides and common solutions

-If you're new to Ocre, we recommend starting with our Overview and Quick Start guides in the documentation.